About

 My Current Collections

-Since its humble beginnings in 2014 the Diva Headwraps collections now include African inspired (ankara) prints, batik, velvet, merino wool blends and linen designs.
+Since its humble beginnings in 2014 the Diva Headwraps collections now include African inspired (Ankara) prints, batik, velvet, merino wool blends, denim and linen designs.

-My brand has attracted a global community of sisters and I have a loyal following from all over Australia.
+The Diva Headwraps brand has attracted a global community of sisters with a loyal following from all over Australia.
 I strive to restock my shop with exciting designs and different fabric selections.
-My hands-on, interactive headwrap workshops are popular here in Brisbane and are an intimate, safe space to understand the art of headwrap styling.
+My hands-on, interactive headwrap workshops are popular here in Magandjin (Brisbane) and are an intimate, safe space to understand and learn the art of styling a headwrap.

-My headwraps are a poignant reminder of my cultural identity and chic enough to compliment any and every outfit.
+My headwrap collections are a poignant reminder of my cultural identity and chic enough to compliment any and every outfit!